gnattu/p2p-clipboard-mac/README.md

 - macOS may present warnings about the app, such as "App needs to be updated" or "App is damaged", depending on your macOS version.
   - For macOS 13+ users, navigate to `System Settings -> Security & Privacy` and then scroll down to allow this app.
   - macOS 12 users may need to manually execute `xattr -r -d com.apple.quarantine /Applications/p2pClipboard.app` in the command line.
+- If something bad happens and you need to kill the app, please make sure you kill both the wrapper and the core process in Activity Monitor.
+There will be one with an icon named `p2pClipboard` and one named `p2p-clipboard` without an icon.
+Both need to be killed.

 ## Cleanup